+Transfer Agent and Warrant Agent VStock Transfer, LLC, whose address is 18 Lafayette Place, Woodmere, NY 11598 and telephone number is (212) 828-8436.
 We have agreed to offer and sell the securities offered hereby to the purchasers through the placement agent.
-The placement agent is not required to buy or sell any specific number or dollar amount of the securities offered hereby, but it will use its reasonable best efforts to solicit offers to purchase the securities offered by this prospectus.
+The placement agent is Reasonable best efforts not required to buy or sell any specific number or dollar amount of the securities offered hereby, but it will use its reasonable best efforts to solicit offers to purchase the securities offered by this prospectus.
 See "Plan of Distribution" on page 66 of this prospectus.

-(1) Shares of our Common Stock that will be outstanding after this offering is based on 33,356,855 shares of Common Stock outstanding as of January 17, 2024, but excludes the following as of such date: (a) up to an aggregate of 29,116,878 shares of Common Stock issuable upon exercise of our outstanding common stock purchase warrants (including an aggregate of 28,133,588 shares of Common Stock issuable upon exercise of issued and outstanding New Warrants), (b) 2,670,313 shares of Common Stock reserved for future issuance under the Company's 2018 Long-Term Stock Incentive Plan (the "LTIP"), the 2020 Stock Incentive Plan (the "2020 Plan") and the Technical Team Retention Plan of 2022 (the "2022 Plan"), (c) an aggregate of 2,598 shares of Common Stock issuable upon vesting of restricted stock units ("RSUs") that were issued pursuant to the 2020 Plan and 2022 Plan, (d) up to an aggregate of 36,344,802 shares of Common Stock issuable upon conversion all outstanding shares of Series B Preferred Stock (which shares of Series B Preferred Stock assumes the exercise of all 112,387 Series B Preferred Warrants outstanding), and (e) up to 53,357,570 shares of Common Stock issuable upon exercise of 110,637 additional New Warrants that are not currently outstanding, but which we will be obligated to issue, upon the Holders' exercise of their remaining Existing Warrants pursuant to the Inducement Agreements.
+(1) Shares of our Common Stock that will be outstanding after this offering is based on 34,562,545 shares of Common Stock outstanding as of February 9, 2024, but excludes the following as of such date: (a) up to an aggregate of 43,258,183 shares of Common Stock issuable upon exercise of our outstanding common stock purchase warrants (including up to an aggregate of 42,274,893 shares of Common Stock issuable upon exercise of issued and outstanding New Warrants and up to an aggregate of 10,000,000 shares of Common Stock issuable upon exercise of the 2024 Bridge Warrants), (b) 1,861,266 shares of Common Stock reserved for future issuance under the Company's 2018 Long-Term Stock Incentive Plan (the "LTIP"), the 2020 Stock Incentive Plan (the "2020 Plan") and the Technical Team Retention Plan of 2022 (the "2022 Plan"), (c) an aggregate of 2,598 shares of Common Stock issuable upon vesting of restricted stock units ("RSUs") that were issued pursuant to the 2020 Plan and 2022 Plan, (d) up to an aggregate of 35,139,112 shares of Common Stock issuable upon conversion of all outstanding shares of Series B Preferred Stock (which shares of Series B Preferred Stock assumes the exercise of all 83,065 Series B Preferred Warrants outstanding), and (e) up to 39,216,297 shares of Common Stock issuable upon exercise of 81,315 additional New Warrants that are not currently outstanding, but which we will be obligated to issue, upon the Holders' exercise of their remaining Existing Warrants pursuant to the Inducement Agreements.
+The foregoing does not contemplate the Series B Repurchase and Cancellation Transaction.